Say About Us

 Most importantly, we don’t want to see you have any other problems with your unit.
 The inspection and service aim to catch any other problems before the furnace or boiler stops working in the middle of the night.

 We want your unit to work efficiently and save on energy costs.
 Maintenance helps to keep your unit running efficiently and, ultimately, saves you money.
 I know that since we started having our furnace serviced annually, we spend a lot less money fuel.
 Estimates indicate annual maintenance of your heating system can save you up to 30%.
 Annual maintenance will also prolong the life of the system.

 Energy Star also has a few recommendations for aiding in the efficiency of your heating costs.
 This federal agency suggests replacing the air filter every three months and installing a programmable thermostat so that you are not heating an empty house unnecessarily, but can still come home to a comfortable temperature.

 This leads me to safety recommendations.
 An annual inspection will also detect carbon monoxide leaks.
 Carbon monoxide can cause people to have a headache, or to feel dizzy or nauseous.
 Exposure to carbon monoxide can lead to serious illness or even death.

 If you haven’t gotten your call for heating system service yet, don’t worry—it’s coming!!
-We are doing are best to work through these services for all of our customers and hoping to start them earlier next year to have everyone up and ready before the first cold snap hits!
+We are doing our best to work through these services for all of our customers and hoping to start them earlier next year to have everyone up and ready before the first cold snap hits!